-While most prefer the hustle and bustle of the popular beaches such as Patong, Kata and Karon which offer large white sandy strips, on duty lifeguards, a variety of water sports and vendors who walk up and down peddling sunglasses, beach mats and refreshments.
+While most prefer the hustle and bustle of the popular beaches such as Patong Beach, Kata Beach and Karon Beach which offer large white sandy strips, on duty lifeguards, a variety of water sports and vendors who walk up and down peddling sunglasses, beach mats and refreshments.
 The large crowds and close proximity to the city's they are named after give a certain sense of security for first time tourists and those with families.

 Then there are those seasoned tourists who have had their fill of the loud, overcrowded Phuket beaches and seek a quieter more peaceful day by the sea.
-Those are the ones who find comfort and solace in the quieter more secluded beaches such as Layan, Nai Thong and Laem Ka, with their decidedly smaller crowds and lack of loud engine roars from passing jet skiers and motor boats.
+Those are the ones who find comfort and solace in the quieter more secluded beaches such as Layan Beach, Nai Thon Beach and Laem Ka Beach, with their decidedly smaller crowds and lack of loud engine roars from passing jet skiers and motor boats.

 There is also that small crowd of visitors that seek something a little more exclusive.
 Somewhere off the beaten track but still thriving, where they can relax and soak up the sun without the crowds of screeching children (big or small).
 Freedom Beach and Paradise Beach offer exactly that, a hip secluded beach free of loud engine hums (as jet skiing and other motor boats are prohibited) and the height of rest and relaxation.
 Although as everything that is considered exclusive does, there is a small entrance fee for these beaches.